Think-N-Kreate-Ltd/AGIS-control-firmware/discription.md

     - count: 65, 84,152,732 <= how comes it can get 84s <= should because while loop time counting
     - omit the time used, the count is reduced a lot, though some unnecessary is also counted
     - it is also predictable that the time used also reduced (as the statement have no change)

+5. ## the `IN_PROGRESS` state update
+- measure the total time and count of update the state, checking condition is not included
+    - under below condition
+        - drip factor = 20 (in normal case)
+        - target DR = 300 (normally will not exist this number)
+        - time = 5 mins
+        - volume = 75
+    - expected result:
+        - count = 5min * 60s * (1000/5) = 60000
+    - result:
+        - count: 60081, 35510
+        - time = 5min
+        - volume = 7510 (drops = 1502)
+        - by calculation, we have: 0.59us/loop
+        - RAM: 115288(35.2%), Flash: 1307025(39.1%)
+    - the only useful update is only when state change form stopped to in-progress, the other is just change from in-progress to in-progress. i.e. no change
+    - In fact, this infusion have not entered to stopped state, which means that all updates are redundant
+    - the time used is tiny, but it may cause unwanted update and lead to an unexpected result if there is update of the program in the future
+    - ## solve:
+    - modify the condition(only do when stopped) or place it outside timer INT(EXT INT)
+    - testing condition:
+        - same as above but
+        - when time=1min, take the sensor out for 20s and then put it back
+    - ecpexted result:
+        - after take the sensor out for 20s, state change to stopped
+        - count = 1 (after put the sensor back, +1), and state change to in-progress
+        - time = 5min+20s(sensor take out 20s)-2s(when place back, refind position, DR little bit high) = 5min18s
+    - result:
+        - count = 1, 1
+        - time = 5min19sec
+        - volume = 75.15 (drops = 1503)
+        - by calculation, we have: 1us/loop (not enough counting, can be omitted)
+        - RAM: 115288(35.2%), Flash: 1307005(39.1%)
+        - after take the sensor out and put it back, the result is same as expected
+    - ## short conclude:
+    - the time for updating the state is not so important.
+It is because the time for one update is short, and the update will only be done when doing infusion.
+    - However, now the update cause no problem only because it is update from in-progress to in-progress, which are the same state.
+If we update the program and add more features in AGIS, there may be new state exists and it may be over-written to in-progress.
+    - the `infusionState` is an important state in the program, which will be used in many files and work as an condition.
+An unexpected stated and cause the program cannot work correctly and everything may goes wrong.
+    - ONLY UPDATE THE STATE WHENEVER IT NEEDS TO CHANGE